Prescription Drug Importation

 Where We Stand:

-Legislation permitting prescription drug importation also presents potential patient safety issues.
+Legislation and regulations permitting prescription drug importation also presents potential patient safety issues.
 For instance, quality and integrity cannot be assured with reimported products and implementing any appropriate safeguards addressing these concerns is a challenge.
 Prudent importation legislation must ensure maintenance of quality assurance standards throughout the international drug distribution system.
 In order to guarantee patient safety, agencies such as the Food and Drug Administration, the U.S. Customs and Border Protection, and the U.S. Immigration and Customs Enforcement must have the technological and financial resources to address these safety concerns.

 AMCP Where We Stand series: https://www.amcp.org/policy-advocacy/policy-advocacy-focus-areas/where-we-stand-position-statements